THE SHAMA

 rather small in size, and ovate in

-shape.
 The ground colour is dull greenish,

 very often a pale sea-green.
 The whole is